Key Takeaways

 2. Use EDR to go through endpoints

-Teach your staff about good safety habits like using strong passwords and more than one way to log in.
+Teach your staff about good safety habits, like using strong passwords and more than one way to log in.
 Endpoint Detection and Response (EDR) tools let you keep an eye on what users are doing, keep an eye on threats, and set up automatic reactions to breaches.

-3. Repair and patch Every time
+3. Repair and patch every time

 Fix bugs and security holes by automating software and firmware changes.
 Attackers can't use old systems against you when you patch them regularly.

 Use browsers, email clients, and endpoint backup options that are safe.
-Secure Information and Event Management (SIEM) solutions can be used to watch and analyze threats in real time, and VPNs can be used to encrypt internet traffic.
+Security Information and Event Management (SIEM) solutions can be used to watch and analyze threats in real time, and VPNs can be used to encrypt internet traffic.

 5. Use tools for content disarming and reconstruction (CDR)